sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Governance, Compliance, and Reporting

-1. IT Solutions are broken down into manageable parts (IT Products) in line with the the ESDC Business Capability Model or the GoC Business Capability Model, whichever is most relevant.
+1. IT Solutions are broken down into manageable parts (IT Products) in line with the ESDC Business Capability Model or the GoC Business Capability Model, whichever is most relevant.
 2. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions) and read [Managing the Risks of Acquiring of Software](#managing-the-risks-related-to-acquiring-software-)).
 3. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a third-party vendor
    - Outsourced maintenance and support may be provided by a third party different than the one providing the software licence.